wimlds/nyc-2018-scikit-sprint/2018_09_email_prep.md

 Hi Everyone,

 We are very excited to host the **2nd Annual WiMLDS/ scikit-learn open source sprint** and have you join us for a day of learning and contributing to a critical Python machine learning library!
+We also think it will be day of fun and meeting new people.

+Special thanks for StackExchange for sponsoring their space on a Saturday.

 ## Pre-event Reminders